jeog/TDAmeritradeAPI/README_STREAMING.md

             //
         }

+        // To update sub1 use:
+        //   TimesaleSubscription_SetCommand
+        //   TimesaleSubscription_SetSymbols
+        //   TimesaleSubscription_SetFields

         // we no longer need the subscriptions so lets destroy them for(int i = 0; i < (sizeof(subs)/sizeof(StreamingSubscription_C*)); ++i){
             err = StreamingSubscription_Destroy( subs[i] );